Best Articles

 monroe’s motivated sequence outline: your best speech ever

 In the age of information, one critical skill is the ability to engage and lead the masses.
 Learn it, and you can land a better job, a higher salary, and, maybe, even a promotion.
-While some are born with that inner ability to gain followers, others need to set up a time tracker to see how much time they’re taking, practice in the mirror, and do everything else to develop this skill.
+While some are born with that inner ability to gain followers, others need to set up the best time tracking software to see how much time they’re taking, practice in the mirror, and do everything else to develop this skill.
 That’s where the help of Monroe’s motivated sequence outline comes in.

 In this article, we will learn what Monroe’s motivated sequence is and what best techniques you can use to develop the art of giving public speeches.